predicer-tools/Predicer/docs/example_models.md

 ## Introduction

 This section contains a more detailed description of example models found in Predicer.
-The idea behind the example models is not to provide a detailed and correct ready-to-use model, but rather to explain concepts and ideas found in Predicer.
+The idea behind the example models is not to provide a detailed and correct ready-to-use model, but rather to explain concepts and ideas found in Predicer, and how it is implemented in the input data files.
 These concepts and ideas can then be used to build more complex models replicating real systems.
 It is recommended that this section is read while having the respective example model input data file for reference.

+Every aspect of every model is not discussed in detail, if concepts and ideas are described in previous models.

 ## Simple building model